-Typically presents in the first few months of life with symptoms of failure to thrive, diarrhoea, and steatorrhoea.
+Abetalipoproteinaemia is a rare genetic disorder caused by impaired transport of intestinal and hepatic lipids that typically presents in the first few months of life with symptoms of faltering growth and steatorrhoea.

-If untreated, the disorder is progressive and can lead to neurological deterioration.
+If untreated, the disorder is progressive.
+Deficiency of fat-soluble vitamins such as A, E, D, and K can lead to clinical symptoms and neurological deterioration.

-When treated, sequelae such as cataracts, retinal degeneration, or ataxia may be prevented.
+When treated early with high doses of vitamin E, sequelae such as retinal degeneration or ataxia may be prevented.

 Nutritional repletion, including a low-fat diet and ingestion of fat-soluble vitamins, is essential in management.